BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/checkbox/checkbox-outlined-circle-documentation.md

 ### Outlined circle

-Vuero checkboxes can be circles instead of squares.
+Tranxact checkboxes can be circles instead of squares.
 Simply add the `circle` attribute to your checkbox element.
 See the code example for more details about usage.